CopperheadOS currently supports the following devices:

 On the Nexus 5X and 6P, the command needs to be confirmed on the device since it needs to perform a factory reset.

-Unlocking the bootloader will perform a factory reset.
+Unlocking the bootloader again will perform a factory reset.

 OEM unlocking should be disabled again in the developer settings menu within the operating system.
 This prevents unlocking the bootloader without access to the owner account.
 CopperheadOS prevents bypassing the OEM unlocking toggle by wiping the data partition from the hidden recovery menu, unlike stock Android.
 You can still trigger factory resets from within the OS.
 Note that this means that recovering a device with a forgotten password is not possible without Copperhead doing it, which is the main purpose of this feature (anti-theft).
 Stock Android can be more forgiving because it’s tied to a Google account.